RapolasRimeika/ripper/README.md

 - Local file collection: Gathers project files from the current directory or a specified project directory.
 - GitHub repository cloning: Clones a GitHub repository and collects the project files from it.
 - Customizable inclusion of hidden files: Option to include hidden files and directories using the `-a` flag.
 - Output aggregation: The collected file contents are written to a single `.txt` file.
+Perfect for rag tasks.

 ## Requirements